frankmawuli/rn-assignment4-11232324/README.md

 ## Components

 ### Signup
-- A screen that allows the user to enter their name and email and login
+- A screen that allows the users to enter their name and email and login

 ### HumeScreen
 - A screen that displays the user's name and email.